Nilpotent Symmetries of a Modified Massive Abelian 3-Form Theory: Augmented Superfield Approach: Symmetry Invariance and CF-Type Restrictions

 To establish the {\it equivalence} of ${\cal L}_{B}^{(GIR)}$ {\it with} ${\cal L}_{\bar B}^{(GIR)}$ and existence of the (anti-)BRST invariant CF-type type restrictions, we now apply the anti-BRST symmetry transformations [cf. Eq.
 (B.2)] on ${\cal L}_{ B}^{(GIR)}$ which leads to the following observation, namely;

-The note worthy point at this stage is the fact that all the {\it six} CF-type restrictions have appeared on the r,h,s, of the above transformation.
+The noteworthy point at this stage is the fact that {\it all} the {\it six} CF-type restrictions have appeared on the r.h.s. of the above transformation and (67).
 If we invoke the validity of these (anti-)BRST CF-type restrictions, namely;

 we observe that, under the anti-BRST symmetry transformations [cf. Eq.
 (B.2)], the {\it perfectly} BRST invariant Lagrangian density ${\cal L}_B^{(GIR)}$ transforms to: